yastn/yastn/docs/source/mps/algebra.rst

 ------------------------------

 A fast procedure to multiply MPO by MPO/MPS while performing truncation is a `zipper`.
-The result can be subsequently fine-tuned using :ref:`variational optimization<mps/algorithms_overlap:Variational overlap maximalization>`.
+The result can be subsequently fine-tuned using :ref:`variational optimization<mps/algorithms_overlap:Variational overlap maximization>`.

 .. autofunction:: yastn.tn.mps.zipper